 Annual Pride Parade and Festival in Burlington, VT

-Celebrate LGBTQIA+ joy and solidarity at the Pride Parade and Festival in Burlington on September 10th.
+Celebrate LGBTQIA+ joy and solidarity at the Pride Parade and Festival in Burlington.
 Enjoy a full day of activities featuring live entertainment, tasty food and drink offerings, and a colorful celebration where all are welcome, supported, and celebrated.

 The parade kicks off at the south end of Church Street and ends at Waterfront Park where the party continues through the afternoon.

 Where to stay in Burlington: We love the Hilton Garden Inn.
 While I don’t usually recommend large chain hotels, the Hilton Garden Inn in Burlington is impressive in its location, price, and comfort.
 Even the lobby is beautiful.
 This Hilton is located on Main Street, just a few blocks from the Church Street Marketplace and the waterfront.
 It’s also got an indoor pool and fitness center.